Belarus authorities crack down on Lukashenko protesters | DW | 27.12.2020

 The democracy movement had called on Belarusians to release balloons as part of the protest.

-At around 0900 GMT/UTC on Sunday, hundreds of red and white helium-filled balloons rose to the sky in Minsk.
+At around noon local time on Sunday, hundreds of red and white helium-filled balloons rose to the sky in Minsk.

-"It is enough to open the window and let the balloon take off," an earlier appeal from the opposition said, so people did not have to leave their homes in order to protest.
+"It is enough to open the window and let the balloon take off," an earlier appeal from the opposition said, pointing out that people did not have to leave their homes in order to protest.

 The opposition's Coordination Council, set up just after the election to push for a transition of power, issued a statement on Sunday thanking Belarusians for continuing their efforts.